strimzi/strimzi-kafka-operator/.github/ISSUE_TEMPLATE/documentation.md

 Describe your problem or suggestion

 **Documentation Link**
-Provide a link to the documentation where the bud / suggestion should be applied
+Provide a link to the documentation where the bug / suggestion should be applied